Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 Virtual surround sound

-Unlike regular stereo sound, some offer dedicated virtual surround sound modes.
-This feature essentially enlarges the perception of the soundstage, placing sounds further away from you.
+Some cat ear headphones are popular among streamers and offer dedicated virtual surround sound modes.
+This feature enlarges the perception of the soundstage, placing sounds further away from you.
 If it’s done correctly, it adds to the immersion.

 Connection

-- Wireless 2.4GHz connection via a USB dongle is mainly found in PC gaming headsets.
-Compared to Bluetooth, a regular Wi-Fi connection provides better audio latency, which is of utmost importance for gamers.
+• Wireless 2.4GHz connection via a USB dongle is mainly found in PC gaming headsets.
+Compared to Bluetooth, a regular Wi-Fi connection provides better audio latency, which is critical for gamers.

-On the flip side, dedicated PS5 or Xbox Series X wireless headphones can easily connect directly to these two gaming consoles without any dongle.
+On the flip side, dedicated PS5 or Xbox Series X wireless headphones easily connect directly to the two gaming consoles without a dongle.

 Durability

-Manufacturers always battle between durability and comfort while keeping the headphones at a reasonable price.
+Manufacturers battle between durability and comfort while keeping the headphones at a reasonable price.

 You have to keep in mind that:

-cheaper is usually less durable, so you’ll have to pay a bit more for extra ruggedness.
+Cheaper headphones are usually less durable, you have to pay a bit more for ruggedness.

-- Always check professional and user reviews.
+• Always check professional and user reviews.
 A few bad reviews don’t necessarily mean a bad product.
-However, if most of them talk about the poor quality, you should definitely avoid buying those headphones.
+However, if most of them talk about poor build quality, you should definitely avoid them.

 How to Pick the Best Cat Headphones with a Microphone?